M2TeamArchived/NSudo/Readme.md

 #### Prerequisites

 - Visual Studio 2017 Version 15.9 or later.
-  - You also need install ARM and ARM64 components (MSVC Toolchain and ATL/MFC) if you want to compile ARM and ARM64 version of NSudo.
+  - You also need install ARM64 components (MSVC Toolchain and ATL/MFC) if you want to compile ARM64 version of NSudo.
 - Windows 10 Version 1507 SDK or later.
-  - You also need install ARM and ARM64 components when you installing the Windows 10 Version 1703 SDK or later and you want to compile ARM and ARM64 version of NSudo.
+  - You also need install ARM64 components when you installing the Windows 10 Version 1703 SDK or later and you want to compile ARM64 version of NSudo.

 #### How to build all targets of NSudo